AmHoTa/sni-proxy-v2ray/README.md

 # Notes:

-1- Replace The v2ray outbound in config.json file with your v2ray outbound configuration.
+1- Replace The v2ray outbound in config.json file with your v2ray outbound configuration. <br>
-2- Install App Requirements in app directory.
+2- Install App Requirements in app directory. <br>
-3- Path for sni dashboard is http://IP_ADDR:5000/sni-admin if you dont use NGINX 4- Stop the systemd-resolved.service
+3- Path for sni dashboard is http://IP_ADDR:5000/sni-admin if you dont use NGINX. <br>
+4- Stop the systemd-resolved.service <br>

 # Environment Variables: